-Kia Niro practicality & boot space
+Kia Niro Hybrid (2016-2022) practicality & boot space

-Kia Niro interior space, storage & comfort
+Kia Niro Hybrid interior space, storage & comfort

-There’s plenty of interior storage in the Niro, too, with good-sized cubbies and door bins, so you can stash drinks bottles and oddments easily.
+Accessing the rear seats in the Niro is easy, too, thanks to the high roof and fairly wide door aperture, although the Niro is closer to a normal hatchback like the Kia Ceed or Ford Focus than it is to a full SUV in terms of its height off the ground.
+There’s plenty of interior storage in the Niro, with good-sized cubbies and door bins, so you can stash drinks bottles and oddments easily.
 There’s space for your smartphone, too, with wireless charging on all but the Niro 2 entry-level model.